Future state concept for the scheduling tool.

 Our content design principles

-Give people information exactly when they need it, so they always know where they are and what's next.
+Give people information exactly when they need it

 The expert journey